JoeyyScott/general-gielinor-game/TESTING.md

             |     [PC](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user5pc.png)     |

     + As a **user** I want to be able to contact the site owner with any questions I would like to see added.
-        + In the footer there is a '?' icon which opens up a suggest a question Modal that allows the user to submit their question, answer list, correct answer and user to be accredited.
+        + In the footer there is a '?' icon which opens up a suggest a question modal that allows the user to submit their question, answer list, correct answer and user to be accredited.
         + User Story 4 has pictures of the suggest a question modal across all screen sizes.
 I have included pictures below of the post-submission form where the text on the button informs the user of the status of their request.
             |                                             Suggest a Question modal                                                |
             | :-----------------------------------------------------------------------------------------------------------------: |